In a Nutshell:

 • Foot Strap – This is another example of the GRIT’s excellent design.
 The footplate comes with six

-slots; three cuts into each side.
-These allow you to feed a Velcro strap through any of them (or all of them, if you feel it’s necessary), to strap your feet firmly into position.
+slots, three cuts on each side.
+These allow you to feed a Velcro strap through any of them (or all if you feel it’s necessary) to strap your feet firmly into position.

 The company sells a 36” Velcro foot strap, and you can certainly buy one from the company if you need it, but honestly, just about any Velcro strap, from any source will do.

-• Steering Foot Pegs – An incredibly handy optional enhancement, these pegs affix to the sides of the front wheel, enabling you to steer with your feet, giving you a significant performance boost.
+• Steering Foot Pegs An incredibly handy optional enhancement, these pegs affix to the sides of the front wheel.
+They enable you to steer with your feet, giving you a significant performance boost.
 We highly recommend getting this modestly priced upgrade.

-• Small Stature Kit – An upgrade recommended for people of small stature, including children.
-This has the effect of moving the hand levers closer together, allowing for easier access.
+• Small Stature Kit – This upgrade is recommended for people of small stature, including children.
+It moves the hand levers closer together, allowing for easier access.

 • Wide Footplate – The standard footplate that comes with the GRIT is 11.5” wide.
 This variant is 19.5” wide.
-It’s a situationally useful upgrade, designed for people who have big feet, and for those who struggle to bend their knees enough so that their feet fit properly on the standard footplate.
+It’s a situationally useful upgrade, designed for people with big feet and those who struggle to bend their knees enough so that their feet fit properly on the standard footplate.

 An Image of Grit Freedom Chair: Seat Belt